-Watch Out Situation #1 comes up during initial attack and every time resources arrive at a fire.
+Watch Out Situation #1 is an issue during initial attack and every time new resources arrive at a fire.

-Before taking action on the fire, the following considerations must be addressed:
+Before taking action on the fire, address the following:

 - Do you know the direction of fire spread?
-When isn’t the direction of fire spread obvious?
-(Wind shifts, spotty fires, etc.)
+When isn’t the direction of fire spread obvious (wind shifts, spot fires, etc.)?

 - What information can aerial resources provide about the fire?

 - Do topographic hazards exist?
-What can you assume from the kind of terrain the fire covers?
-(Slope, chimneys, aspect, etc.)
+What can you assume from the kind of terrain near and within the fire perimeter (slope, chimneys, aspect, etc.)?

 - Does enough information exist to establish a plan of attack?
 When do you have enough information to begin fighting fire?
 What do you need to know?

 - Do other dangers exist?
-Have you talked about factors specific to the area you are working in?
-(Hunters in the woods, drought, snag patches, etc.)
+Have you talked about factors specific to the work area (hunters in the vicinity, drought conditions, snag patches, etc.)?